 This is what it feels like in the room.
 Rabbi Rabi fires a question — your team huddles — and you have seconds to find the answer.
 Ready to feel the heat?

-The program is completely adapted for each grade — from dramatic storytelling and acting for younger grades, to intense halachic reasoning for the older boys.
-Every talmid, at every level, gets swept into the excitement.
+The program is completely adapted for every age — from dramatic storytelling for younger grades, to intense halachic reasoning for bachurim in mesivta and beis medrash, to multi-generational family events where kids, parents, and grandparents compete together.
+Every participant, at every level, gets swept into the excitement.

 Dramatization and interactive storytelling.
 Big emotions, big learning, big fun.